sumanjs/suman/README.md

 The primary aims are:

-* simpler API, whilst adding new powerful features
 * make tests run much faster by leveraging async I/O and separate Node.js processes
+* isolate tests by running in separate processes
-* make debugging your test files much easier
+* make debugging your test files much easier; achieved by allowing for running of tests with plain node executable
 * provide cleaner output, so that developer logging output is not necessarily mixed with test results
+* add a whole bunch of missing features from Mocha, Tape and AVA, while simplifying the Mocha API and doing away with implicit globals

 <br>